RalphBacon/227-printf-for-Arduino-and-ESP32/Libraries/README.md

 Original can be found here: https://github.com/embeddedartistry/arduino-printf
 I recommend you download the latest code from there.
 This snapshot is here in case it disappears.

-As the author if this library states, "This code leverages the wonderful [mpaland/printf](https://github.com/mpaland/printf) library".
+As the author of this library states, "This code leverages the wonderful [mpaland/printf](https://github.com/mpaland/printf) library".